-A pilot, devised by Barry Langford had been made by ATV in 1960 and hosted by actor Bill Owen.
-Southern later took up the idea and hired a new host, an eighteen year old shop assistant, Sandra Stone.
-It was due to run for thirteen shows, but ended up running for just under a year.
+A pilot, devised by comedian and former Juke Box Jury producer Barry Langford had been made by ATV in 1960 and hosted by actor Bill Owen.
+Southern later took up the idea and hired a new producer Angus Wright, along with a new host, Sandra Stone, an eighteen year old shop assistant from Worthing in Sussex.
+Langford himself was the Chairman, to be replaced in September 1963 by band leader Eric Winstone.